 Alongside the PowerSpec 3D Pro, the package also contains a power cord, USB cable, sensor line, filament tube, two spool holders, the dual extruder mount, 4GB SD card, Hex wrench, screws, bolts, and assembly kits for the acrylic hood and door.

 Installation met a roadblock out of the box as we couldn’t spot a quick start guide.
-We finally figured out that the SD card contained all the documentation for the printer.
+We finally figured out that the SD card included all the documentation for the printer.
 Other connectivity options aren’t necessarily a bad thing, but a least a sheet explaining this would have saved us considerable trouble trawling through the PowerSpec website to figure out what was needed to get the printer up and running.

 Calibration is relatively standard for devices without automatic leveling, although we did find that the three wingnut configuration differed from the four wingnut arrangement mentioned in the user guide.
 More than likely this is an editing oversight from a previous iteration of the 3D Pro documentation but is a cause for concern when it comes to quality control.